tock/tock-www/_pages/tockworld6/agenda.md

 There are several hotels near UVA and downtown.
 This is not a comprehensive list, just the hotels we typically book when hosting visitors.

-- [Oakhurst Inn](https://oakhurstinn.com/): Boutique, more historical hotel with rooms in renovated houses.
+- [Oakhurst Inn](https://oakhurstinn.com/): Boutique, more historic hotel with rooms in renovated houses.
 Cool if you are into that.
 Very close to engineering (3 minute walk).
 - [Draftsman](https://www.marriott.com/en-us/hotels/choak-the-draftsman-charlottesville-university-autograph-collection-hotel/overview/):